 To help make the transition from the Adjourning Stage to the next project’s Forming Stage painless, here are a few time management exercises you can try out:

-Working in a team or group is a complex process that takes time and effort — and plenty of patience.
+Working in a group of people is a complex, all-consuming task that takes plenty of effort, time, and patience.